Jesus, Critical Race Theory, and American Exceptionalism

 I think beneath the religious panic is political mythology.

-Could it be that the real reason over the freak out of CRT is that it punctures the balloon of American exceptionalism.
-That CRT somehow makes Americans and American history look bad.
-That it is unpatriotic.
+Could it be that the real reason for the freak out of CRT is that it punctures the balloon of American exceptionalism?
+That CRT somehow makes Americans and American history look less like a Marvel Superhero and – well – more “human.”
+That somehow makes CRT unpatriotic.
 It doesn’t quite fit into Lee Greenwood’s “God Bless the USA” Bible!

 Here’s the problem.
 I’m not sure Jesus would agree with this either.

 Whatever happened to “red, and yellow, black, and white … they are precious in his sight”?
 It wasn’t just the American children that Jesus loved.
 As I remember it, it was the “children of the world.”
-It’s a big world out there.
+And it’s a big world out there.

 Sadly, throughout American history, legitimate pride and patriotism have often fallen prey to nativism, imperialism and … you got it! … a sense of (white) American superiority.
 Sometimes it was even Christian superiority.
 Sometimes it was even the superiority of some types of Christianity (Protestantism) over other types of Christianity (Catholics).
-Not sure how aligns with Jesus’ views on the beauty of humility and the ugliness of pride.
-Humble was high on the “blessed” list in Jesus’ Sermon on the Mount.
+Go back to your U.S. history books and read about the “No Nothing Party.”
+Not sure how that aligns with Jesus’ views on the beauty of humility and the ugliness of pride.
+Humility was high on the “blessed” list in Jesus’ Sermon on the Mount.
 Last I read in the books of Matthew and Luke, exceptionalism didn’t make the cut.

 [Sidenote: I also think that Jesus would likely challenge anyone who makes the claim that “I don’t have a racist bone in my body” or “they don’t have a racist bone in their body.”
 I do.
 You do.
 They do.
 We just need to deal with it.]